magenta-aps/osdatascanner/docs/installation.md

 ## Docker images

-All images related to OS2datascanner can be found [on Magenta's Docker image repository](https://hub.docker.com/u/magentaaps), but here follows the images names for the three modules, with links to the module repositories:
+All images related to OSdatascanner can be found [on Magenta's Docker image repository](https://hub.docker.com/u/magentaaps), but here follows the images names for the three modules, with links to the module repositories: